aragon/protocol-factory/README.md

 ### Using the Makefile

 The `Makefile` is the target launcher of the project.
-It's the recommended way to work with it.
+It's the recommended way to work with the factory for protocol deployments.
 It manages the env variables of common tasks and executes only the steps that need to be run.

 ```
 $ make